DimeOne/docker-openxpki/README.md

 The configuration of the pki is done within /etc/openxpki.

-If this folder doesn't contain a config.d folder, new configuration files will be extracted to this directory.
+If this folder doesn't contain a config.d folder, new example configuration files will be extracted to this directory.

-When starting without parameters, if not .initiated file exists in the configuration directory, the default sampleconfig.sh will be called to create and import new certificates.
+When this container is started without parameters and no .initiated file in the config folder, the default sampleconfig.sh will be run oncec to create and import new certificates.
-This process may be fine when running a demo but for should be edited when planning to run in production.
+The script sampleconfig.sh may be fine when running a demo but should be edited before being used in production.

-For this case just create a createconfig.sh within the configuration directory, that will be called instead.
+To use a custom sampleconfig.sh, just create a createconfig.sh in the configuration directory, that will be called instead.

 These files are used to configure OpenXPKI, consult http://openxpki.readthedocs.io/en/latest/ for further information.